-Weekly Round Up 12th April
+Weekly Round Up 21st March

-In maths this week we have completed their Mass and Volume unit in which the children have compared the volumes of items as well as measuring and comparing the capacity of objects which has also entailed multi-step problems involving addition and subtraction.
+In maths this week we have continued with their Mass and Volume unit in which the children have compared the volumes of items as well as measuring and comparing the capacity of objects which has also entailed multi-step problems involving addition and subtraction.
 Next week, we will start our Multiplication and Division unit, which I am very much looking forward to and I am sure that the children will enjoy learning how to multiply by 2, 5 and 10.
 We will also seek to identify equal groups and add equal groups.

 RWI Home learning: